 There are two methods of laying for a stair railing.

 French pose (or flat pose)

-This is the simplest method of installation, and the one that offers the most security, because resting flat the railing undergoes less constraints.
+This is the simplest method of installation and the one that offers the most security because resting flat the railing undergoes fewer constraints.

 However, the French pose has the disadvantage of nibbling space on the width of the stairs (10 to 20 cm depending on the style of the railing).
 If the width of the stairs is already reduced, the French installation may be impossible (the minimum width of a staircase is 70 cm).